Fiscal representative obligations

 Some countries require all non-EU companies to appoint a fiscal representative when registering for VAT.

 Some countries require all non-EU companies to appoint a fiscal representative when registering for VAT.
 This requirement has been waived in a number of Member States.
 For EU companies, it is always possible to register directly in any EU country.
-Some local requirements may however suggest a fiscal representative also for EU companies in certain jurisdictions.
-For example, if you need a correspondence address (e.g. Bulgaria) or the registration form must be signed by a person with a local ID (e.g. Spain), it is easier to appoint someone locally.
+However, some local requirements may still require a fiscal representative, also for EU companies in certain jurisdictions.
+For example, if you need a correspondence address (e.g. Bulgaria) or the registration form must be signed by a person with a local ID (e.g., Spain), it is easier to appoint someone locally.

 Where a fiscal representative is appointed, this representative is, in most cases, jointly and severally liable for the obligations of the represented company in the country of registration.